roma-glushko/frens/README.md

 ### Friends

-The basic Friend information can be inputted like this:
+Similarly to `Locations`, The basic information about `Friend` can be added using the similar syntax:

 ```text
 Michael Harry Scott (aka "The World's Best Boss"), my Dunder Mifflin boss, is a great friend of mine #office @Scranton
 ```

-You can also specify ID of the friend via `$id:nickname` syntax like this:
+You can also specify ID of the friend via `$id:friendid` syntax like this:

 ```text
 Michael Harry Scott (aka "The World's Best Boss") $id:mscott, ...